generalui/github-workflow-accelerators/.github/actions/job-info/README.md

 ---

-Remember to replace `your-repo/` with the actual path to your action if you host it in a specific repository.
 This README provides a comprehensive guide on how to integrate and leverage the "Job Info" action in your GitHub workflows.